-The other two areas are relatively new to consumers although many carriers are now including these options on their policies, either automatically or through a rider.
+The other two areas are relatively new to consumers, although many carriers now include these options on their policies, either automatically or through a rider.

 If you were diagnosed with cancer, wouldn’t you like to receive money to help you through your treatment?
-Of course you would.
+Of course, you would.
 That’s what living benefits do.
 You can use this money for whatever you want: your medical bills, pay the mortgage, child care, etc.

 Every carrier analyzes your situation a bit differently.
 They will analyze the severity of your condition and make you an offer, in concert with the terms and provisions of your policy.
-The advancement is income tax free as you are advancing the death benefit early.
+The advancement is income tax-free as you are advancing the death benefit early.

 Description Of The Common Living Benefits

 Here is a description of the common living benefits:

 (1) chronic care – you can receive money to take care of your chronic care or custodial care needs.
 Usually, this means if you can’t meet 2 of 6 activities of daily living or have a cognitive impairment.
 If this sounds like the definition of eligibility for long-term care, you are right.
 However, I must stress that the chronic care option is NOT long-term care insurance.
 This living benefit simply pays a lump sum benefit if you can’t meet 2 of 6 ADLs or if you are cognitively impaired.
 Most carriers require the permanence of your condition or illness as well.

 (2) critical illness – will pay a benefit if you are diagnosed with a covered illness such as cancer, heart attack, stroke, ALS, etc. You can then use this money for your insurance bills, doctor and hospital care, etc.